Cressidas Dream

-The accompanying book for the exhibition of the same name, currently showing at Ordovas Gallery in London.
+The accompanying book for the exhibition of the same name, showed at Ordovas Gallery in London.

 A father finds himself on a train.
 He’s not sure how he got there nor where the train is going.
 When he discovers his daughter Cressida is in danger, he begins a complex journey back to warn her.
 Cressida’s Dream is a story of a father and daughter mixed with the cautionary tale of a world on the edge of apocalypse.
 Every page sparkles with ideas and images, and one must surrender to them as the apocalyptic scenes career into each other.